craftsdatwit/AutonomousRobot_Navigation_Platform/README.md

 ### Installation

 1.)
-Install Ubuntu 20.04 LTS (or later) on a virtual machine or stand alone machine [VirtualBox](https://www.virtualbox.org/).
+Install Ubuntu 20.04 LTS (or later) on a virtual machine [VirtualBox](https://www.virtualbox.org/) or stand alone machine.

 2.)
 Upon installation, visit [ROS Install](http://wiki.ros.org/Installation/Ubuntu) and enter the following commands on a sudo terminal session.